-Part 2 of this consultation paper includes a number of consultation questions.
-Part 3 presents the proposed changes to the Single Customer View Policy Rule for consultation.
-Parts 4 and 5 present the proposed changes to the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme and the proposed amendment to the Statements Regulation, respectively.
+Part 2 of this document describes the outcomes of the consultation.
+Part 3 presents the changes to the Single Customer View Policy Rule.
+Parts 4 and 5 present the changes to the Policy Rule on the Scope and Execution of the Deposit Guarantee Scheme and the amendment to the Statements Regulation, respectively.